xujiaao/android-firmata/README.md

 ### Usage

-- [Download](https://github.com/xujiaao/android-firmata/releases/latest) and installed the Sample Application on your Android Device.
+- [Download](https://github.com/xujiaao/android-firmata/releases/latest) and install the Sample Application on your Android Device.

-- Select a smaple in the Home Page
+- Select a smaple

 - Follow the breadboard image in the Sample Page for wiring